 The reason we have labelled some as Lucy Bee Drinking Chocolate is because that's how some retailers prefer to sell it, i.e. in the drinks’ section rather than the baking department, which is where cacao powder is traditionally sold.

 They, and we, feel this gives a clearer message to shoppers that this product can be used as a natural hot chocolate where you are in control of any sweetener that you may, or may not, want to add.
 Being 100% cacao it has no added fillers or sugars.

-Our cacao, cinnamon, turmeric, maca and lucuma powders and Himalayan salt are all free from gluten, dairy, nuts and seeds, egg and soya in their ingredients.
+Our Cacao, Cinnamon, Turmeric, Maca, Lucuma Powders, Chai Mix, Turmeric Latte Mix, Creamed Coconut, Coconut Sugar and Himalayan salt are all free from gluten, dairy, nuts and seeds, egg and soya in their ingredients.